brooklynrail/brooklynrail-platform/content/events/2020/07/the-near-future-of-the-public-art-museum.md

   from Brandon Downing. "
 people:
   - person: amanda-fortini
-    event_bio: Amanda Fortini has written for The New York Times, The New York Times Magazine, The New Yorker, Rolling Stone, The New Republic, The Paris Review, New York Magazine, Los Angeles Review of Books, Wired, Slate and Salon, among other publications.
-She has worked as an editor at Mirabella, The New York Review of Books, and Slate, and has been the William Kittredge Visiting Professor at the University of Montana.
-She is a Contributing Editor at Elle Magazine, where she writes about culture, feminism, and women's issues.
-Her interests and areas of expertise include longform narrative journalism, the profile, the essay, cultural criticism, and women's stories.
+    event_bio: "Amanda Fortini has written about art, design, architecture, fashion, and aesthetics for T: The New York Times Style Magazine, The New York Times, New York Magazine, The New Yorker, I.D., Interview, Elle, and Slate, among other publications.
+She is currently the Beverly Rogers Fellow at Black Mountain Institute, and, for the last four years, has been a visiting lecturer at the Hank Greenspun School of Journalism at the University of Nevada, Las Vegas.
+In 2020, she won the Rabkin Prize for visual arts journalism.
+She divides her time between Livingston, Montana and Las Vegas, Nevada. "
   - person: mary-abbe-hintz
     event_bio: Mary Abbe Hintz has been writing about art and cultural affairs since 1977.
 During her 32 year tenure as art critic and art news reporter at the